 True, the production end of your business no longer relies on typewriters, copy machines, and calculators.
 Also, the hybrid combination of computer applications, networked office computers, printers, and the Internet has transformed business productivity.
-But what about business process?
+But what about business processes?

 Your purchasing and sales operation, for example, can instantly produce, print, and transmit an accurate invoice.
-That’s automation.
+That’s business process automation.
 Inject protocols to move and track that invoice from production to payment, and you’re talking about process.
 Automate that process and spread it across the organization to other areas of your business, and you are entering a realm of Business Process Automation (BPA).

 Also, if you have graduated from QuickBooks to financial ERP, you already have a platform in place to reap additional benefits.
 BPA, in addition to transforming your business operation, can nourish your ERP by, among other things, uncovering system bottlenecks, human error, and ways to streamline further what you have already automated.

-What BPA does
+What BPA Does